YellowJacketLinux/yjl-sysusers/README.md

 My Arrogant Distribution Packaging Rant
 ---------------------------------------

-By ‘My Arrogant’, I mean me.
+By ‘My Arrogant’, I do mean me.

 I literally __HATE__ distribution specific macros and how they have proliferated in quantity and complexity since the ‘Good Old Days’.